 Carissa takes her closet to the next level, organizing her clothes by colour.

 Annalise: I utilize the free app Plann to organize my instagram grid.
-Buffer is a great option for pre-scheduling posts and has a free version for individuals.
+Buffer and Later are great options for pre-scheduling posts.
 Utilizing a scheduling app is a great strategy because let’s face it, life happens.
 Why not schedule your posts in your downtime and focus on being present at other times?
 This is an area I personally can improve on, especially in terms of posting blogs consistently!